 - demonstrate and apply basic economics and finance terms, concepts, models, principles and theories;

-- demonstrate the ability to make effective decisions in contemporary business situations by applying models in economics and finance;
+- demonstrate the ability to make effective business decisions in preparing and applying economic and financial models;

 - prepare for careers in corporate financial management, investments, financial institutions, and the public sector.

-Students who complete this major will be able to:
+Students who complete the marketing major will be able to :

 Minors for students majoring in Business are offered in six areas - Accounting, Entrepreneurship, Finance, Human Resource Management, Marketing and Sport Management.
 Business majors interested in International Business are encouraged to pursue a minor in International Studies and study in a foreign language.

-Minors for students majoring in areas outside the SOML are offered in seven areas-Accounting, Entrepreneurship, Finance, Human Resource Management, Marketing, Management and Sport Management.
+Minors for students majoring in areas outside the School of Management and Leadership are offered in seven areas-Accounting, Entrepreneurship, Finance, Human Resource Management, Marketing, Management and Sport Management.